Framework-R-D/phlex-design/doc/introduction.rst

 As the design matures, *system requirements* are then created to guide implementation in support of the stakeholder requirements.

 ----------------------
-Requirements ownership
+Requirements Ownership
 ----------------------

 Each Phlex stakeholder owns its stakeholder requirements, which support the high-level needs of the experiment.
 System requirements, which are subservient to stakeholder requirements, are owned by the Phlex developers, who are free to adjust the implementation to satisfy all stakeholder requirements.

 -----------------------------
-Requirements in this document
+Requirements in This Document
 -----------------------------

 The stakeholder requirements are listed in :numref:`Appendix %s <requirements:Framework requirements>` for convenience.